brimoran/RDataViz/README.md

 }
 ```

-In this case ggplot2, ggthemes, ggmap and scales will be loaded or installed and then loaded if not already present.
+In this case ggplot2, ggthemes, ggmap and scales will be loaded, or installed and then loaded if not already present.

 #### Loading data